 The Drama & Theatre Studies department has outstanding resources.

-Lessons take place in the Performing Arts Centre.
+Performances take place in the Performing Arts Centre.
 This is a professional standard, fully working theatre with retractable seating for 160 and a state of the art lighting and sound system including intelligent “moving” lights.

 Your work will be supported by a sound design technician and theatre manager with responsibility for lighting.

 You will have access to the Dance Studio with specialist sprung floor.

 The Library has an extensive Performing Arts collection including play texts and drama theory books.

 You will have access to the Digital Theatre Plus online archive which contains a wide range of filmed versions of recent West End and International plays and musicals.